 Our Board of Directors adopted and our stockholders approved the 2005 Plan on November 11, 2005 for eligible employees, directors and consultants.
 Our board of directors administers the 2005 Plan including, without limitation, the selection of recipients of stock options under the 2005 Plan, the grant of stock options, the determination of the terms and conditions of any such options, the interpretation of the 2005 Plan and any other action they deem appropriate in connection with the administration of the 2005 Plan.
 The exercise price of the incentive stock options must equal at least 100% of the fair market value of our common stock on the date of grant, as determined by the board of directors, in its sole discretion, provided that such price may not be less than the lowest price permitted under the applicable rules and regulations of all regulatory authorities to which XBiotech is subject, including the stock exchange on which XBiotech's shares are listed.
-The term of the options is at the discretion of directors, but may not exceed 10 years from the grant date.
-The options expire on the earlier of the expiration date or the date three months following the day on which the participant ceases to be a director, officer or employee of, or consultant to, XBiotech, or in the event of the participant with cause, the date of such termination, and in all cases is subject to extension at the discretion of the board of directors.
+The term of the options is at the discretion of the board of directors, but may not exceed 10 years from the grant date.
+The options expire on the earlier of the expiration date or the date three months following the day on which the participant ceases to be a director, officer or employee of, or consultant to, XBiotech, or in the event of the termination of the participant with cause, the date of such termination, and in all cases, is subject to extension at the discretion of the board of directors.
+All options are nontransferable and may be exercised only by the participant, or in the event of the death of the participant, a legal representative until the earlier of the options' expiry date of the first anniversary of the participants' death or such other date as may be specified by the board of directors.
 Pursuant to the terms of the 2005 Plan, the Plan automatically terminated on the tenth anniversary of its effective date, namely, November 11, 2015.
 Following this expiry, no additional awards have been or will be granted under the 2005 Plan.
-However, all stock options granted under the 2005 Plan.
+However,

-2015 Equity Incentive Plan
+2015 Equity Incentive Plan.